Minkowski Spacetime and QED from Ontology of Time: The Dimensionality of Spacetime

 In Sec.~\ref{sec_sigma} we raised the question of measurability.
 We emphasized that all unit vectors have to be symplices in order to be measurable.
 Since all basic elements (unit vectors) anticommute, also the bi-vectors - i.e. the products of two unit vectors - are symplices.
 Geometrically bi-vectors are ``oriented faces''.
 However products of 3 orthogonal symplices - which would correspond to a volume - are cosymplices and therefore have vanishing expectation values (see also App.~\ref{app_highdim})).
-It follows that in dynamically emerging spaces ``objects'' can have positions (or directions), but no measurable volume.
-I.e. fundamental (measurable) objects are point-like particles.
+It follows that in a dynamically emerging spacetime ``objects'' can have positions (or directions), but they have no measurable volume.
+I.e. fundamental (measurable) objects have - interpreted as objects in spacetime - no volume, they are point-like particles.